-1. Tell us about the genesis of “Penetration.”
-Where did the idea for the story come from and what kind of evolution did it go through to get to us?
+3. Tell us a little bit about your process for writing “Signs.”
+Where did the idea for the story come from and what kind of evolution did it go through before it reached us at American Short Fiction?

 First I wrote a terrible workshop story that had no redeeming qualities besides the fact that one of its characters was named Koko.
 One night I was wrestling with revisions on this terrible workshop story, and to avoid dealing with this story I became fixated on researching Koko the gorilla.
 Turns out Koko’s had a fascinating life.
 She has actually dated online, with little success (smart women have it so hard).
 She’s very astute, very sensitive.
 She was also indirectly involved in a sex scandal, which is what gave me the idea for “Signs.”
 At the same time I was writing “Signs,” I also developed this new personal rule about how the only writing that was worth anything came from the heart.
 I hadn’t really been speaking from that place for a while in favor of experimenting with ideas and structures and so on.
 So, the idea for this story was: a) Koko the gorilla, b) workplace sex scandal and c) listen to my heart.
 It took about three or four days to write.
 After that, it went through some trusted readers and some small changes.
 The last change was made at my good friend Jess’s kitchen table.
 Then we drank some wine, I submitted the story, and we spent the rest of the evening playing Beatles Rock Band.

 4. “Signs” stars a gorilla and is concerned with, among other things, the relationship between humans and animals.
 Weirdly enough, the story that won second place in our contest is also about animals—ducks—though, of course, in a very different way.
 The contest results got us thinking about animal stories, and why people love them so darn much.
 Do you have any thoughts on that?
 What’s the appeal of animal stories?
 What was fun or different or difficult about writing about Koko?